Centerra Gold: Operations

 As of 2020, Centerra Gold operates two gold mines: the Öksüt gold mine in Turkey and the Mount Milligan gold/copper mine in Canada.
 Through its Thompson Creek Metals subsidiary, Centerra also owns the Thompson Creek molybdenum mine and operates the Langeloth metallurgical plant in the United States, and owns the Endako molybdenum mine in Canada.

 The Öksüt gold mine is located in the Kayseri Province of Turkey.
 It is an open pit mine with ore that is processed using heap leaching and electrowinning to produce doré bars.
 Centerra has an interest in the project since 2009 and acquired full ownership in 2012 as an exploration property.
 Following favourable economic and technical feasibility studies began construction in 2018 with production commencing in 2020 with an expected 8 year mine life.
 It is operated by the subsidiary company Öksüt Madencilik through Centerra Luxembourg Holdings SARL.

 The Mount Milligan copper-gold mine is located in northern British Columbia, Canada, between Fort St. James and Mackenzie.
 Thompson Creek Metals had brought it into commercial production in 2014, with Centerra Gold gaining control effective October 2016 with their acquisition of Thompson Creek Metals.
-It is an open-pit mine where the ore is only processed be ore concentrate which is shipped overseas, via Vancouver.
+It is an open-pit mine where the ore is only processed to be ore concentrate which is shipped overseas, via Vancouver.
 The mine produces approximately the equivalent (contained in the concentrate) of 180,000 ounces of gold each year and 60 million pounds of copper.

 With its 2016 acquisition of Thompson Creek Metals, Centerra also gained ownership and control over the dormant Endako and Thompson Creek molybdenum mines and the Langeloth Metallurgical Facility.
 The Endako mine is located in northern British Columbia, Canada, near Fraser Lake, and is operated as a joint venture with the Japanese company Sojitz Corporation which has a 25% interest.
 The Thompson Creek mine, located near Challis, Idaho, and partly within the Salmon–Challis National Forest.
 Both the Endako and Thompson Creek mines, before they entered care and maintenance in 2014-15 due to low molybdenum commodity prices making the mines uneconomical, had supplied Thompson Creek Metals' Langeloth Metallurgical Facility in Langeloth, Pennsylvania.
-However since Centerra Gold tood ownership it has only processed molybdenum concentrate from third parties.
+However since Centerra Gold took ownership it has only processed molybdenum concentrate from third parties.